venom-blockchain/venom-blockchain.github.io/docs/start/general/wallet/creating-new-wallet.md

 import img06 from '../assets/wallet/6.png';

 # How to Create a New Account with Venom Wallet
 ### Generating the seed phrase

 To use the Venom Blockchain, a user must first create a Venom wallet account.
 The Venom Wallet platform offers different types of accounts, including personal accounts (default) and multisig accounts for corporate use.
 A seed phrase is generated for the default wallet account upon creation.
-To create a new Wallet Account, the user can install the Venom Wallet Browser extension or download the application for IOS or Android devices.
+To create a new Wallet Account, the user can install the Venom Wallet Browser extension or download the application for IOS or Android devices [By Clicking Here](https://venom.foundation/wallet).

 **Here is a universal step-by-step guide for setting up a new account on Venom Wallet, ensuring it is secured with a seed phrase and password:**